lucee/lucee-docs/docs/04.guides/04.cookbooks/32.Startup_Listeners/page.md

 ---
-title: Startup Listeners
+title: Startup Listeners, server.cfc and web.cfc
 id: Startup Listeners-code
+menuTitle: Startup Listeners
+description: Lucee supports two types of Startup Listeners, server.cfc and web.cfc
+categories:
+- system
 ---
 ## Startup Listeners Code ##

+Lucee has two kinds of startup listeners.

+- **Server.cfc** which runs when the Lucee Server starts up.
+It exists only once per Lucee server.
-Lucee has two kinds of listeners.
-The first one is Server.cfc that is called at server startup.
-It exists only once.
-The second listener is web.cfc which can exist for each web context on your server.
-We explain the two listeners with a simple example below:
+- **web.cfc** which can be used for each web context on your Lucee server.

-####Example1:####
+####server.cfc####

-Create a test cfc file in lucee-server\context\context directory.
+Create a server.cfc file in lucee-server\context\context directory.

 ```lucee